 Welcome to the VFS Summer Camp!
 Our summer camp will be a natural continuation of all the principles with which we founded our beautiful little school.

-The children will be immersed in organic vineyards and fields in the tiny hilltop village of Montaldo, with our two Yurts and 25 acres of undisturbed nature for them to explore!
+The children will be immersed in organic vineyards and fields in the tiny hilltop village of Montaldo, with 30 acres of undisturbed nature for them to explore!

 Just like the school, the camp will be outdoor and nature based.
 It will be bi-lingual, with staff and volunteers who are both mother tongue Italian and English.
 Our Waldorf education backbone will allow children freedom to explore everything in an imaginative and artistic way.
 The camp will be free of all toxins of any kind; screen and EMR free, and completely organic in every way.